LordAlucard90/Angular-Tutorial/01 - The Basics/readme.md

 ## Directives

-Directives are instructions in the DOM, there are two type of directives:
+Directives are instructions in the DOM and they can be of two types:
 - **Structural directives** - add or remove elements.
-- **Attribute directives** - change the element they were placed on.
+- **Attribute directives** - change the element where they were placed.

 ```angular2html
 <p appTurnGreen>Receives a green background!</p>